Sagar-NucleusTeq/DataLake_iceberg_poc/docs/columns/sex.md

 <a name="sex_at_issue"></a>
 # Sex At Time of Issue

-This is the biological sex of the insured at the time of application.
+This is the sex of the insured at the time of application as used in underwriting.
+This most closely aligns with biological sex, but there are differences depending on state regulations.
+For example, in some states all transgender individuals are considered "unisex" for underwriting rather than their biological sex.

 | Code |     Sex     | Notes |
 | ---- | ----------- | ----- |